 article_id explanation

-10002 Praise of Russia Praising Russia’s military might Russia is...
+EN_10002.txt URW: Praise of Russia URW: Praising Russia’s military might Russia is...

-partial view of a gold label file for subtask 3
+Partial view of a gold label file for Subtask 3

 For the training set we provide one gold file per article as well as a single gold file with all gold labels for all files.
 The participants are expected to upload one file for all the articles per task.